 YogaWorks is the perfect place for experienced yogis and newbies alike.
-It is located in the heart of Back Bay and it holds its own alongside the many workout studios in the neighborhood.
-Though it’s not the spa-like experience you’ll get with some of the higher end studios, Yogaworks is a calm, inviting place and the front desk staff is exceptionally friendly and helpful.
+Located in the heart of Boston’s Back Bay neighborhood, it holds its own alongside the many workout studios in the neighborhood.
+Though it’s not the spa-like experience you’ll get with some of the higher end studios, Yogaworks Back Bay is a calm, inviting place and the front desk staff is exceptionally friendly and helpful.
 Most importantly though, we felt like we were getting seriously good instruction.

 This Vinyasa class is described as suitable for all levels, but it had us working hard for our Savasana.
 We didn’t waste much time as Renee asked us to flow through some tough transitions like Dolphin to Plank to Chaturanga, Left Side Plank to Dolphin, to Right Elbow Side Plank, Wild Thing and Baby Wild Thing.
 We were almost excited to get into the standing poses after all of that upper-body work.